Inherited Craziness

 4. Elizabeth Ann Marshall b.
 1865 J Quarter in SOUTH MOLTON Volume 05B Page 458, bap.
 16 Apr 1865 in Knowstone

 5. Mary Ann Marshall b.
-1868 D Quarter in SOUTH MOLTON Volume 05B Page 451, bap.
+28 Oct 1868 D Quarter in SOUTH MOLTON Volume 05B Page 451, bap.
 29 Nov 1868 in Knowstone

-The birth registrations confirm the mother's maiden name as Flew.
+The birth registrations confirm the mother's maiden name as FLEW.

 In 1861, at Westcott, White Field, Knowstone, were listed James Marshall (35) Labourer from Knowstone, Devon; Mary Marshall (34) from Oakford, Devon; John Marshall (4) and James Marshall (1).
 This is a neat trick, listing James who was not even born until the following year.
 Wishful thinking?
 I did check that there had not been a James born earlier and who died as an infant, but there were no records to suggest this.
 Also Emma Jane is not listed.